PaloAltoNetworks/panos-query-scripts/README.md

 https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClmpCAC

-The set commands are applied using the CLI while the xml version is designed for active use of the firewalll API
+The set commands are applied using the CLI followed by a commit.

 ## connect the firewall to panorama set, xml+rest